Bearcats Whiteley hoping physical toll pays off with state wrestling title

 He reached the Class B finals at 132 pounds last year only to dislocate his left kneecap and tear both ligaments, which forced him to injury default out of the match.
 That came after he had surgery on his right knee as a freshman and then re-injured it as a sophomore.

-Whiteley carries a 37-1 record into the same bracket for the NSAA state individual wrestling tournament this weekend, and is one of 10 Bulldogs boys and one girl who will compete in Omaha.
+Whiteley, who committed to the Augustana University men's wrestling program in November, carries a 37-1 record into the same bracket for the NSAA state individual wrestling tournament this weekend.
+He is one of 10 Bulldogs boys and one girl who will compete in Omaha.

 "I think (the injuries) were a test and out of my control," Whiteley said during a team practice on Tuesday afternoon.
 "I feel great physically and I'm confident in my abilities.
 I am just going into (the weekend) with a clear mind and I'm just (in Omaha) to fight and score points - not really focus so much on the winning.
 That's when you start losing."